omar-sherif9992/OSA-WareHouse-API/README.md

 As someone who is willing to practice creating e-commerce websites, It is a struggle to find some Real and High Quality Data as a placeholder while on development stage.

 ## ⚠️ Disclaimer
-Users who will Use this Data should only use it for Practice and not for Commercial Purposes !
+Users who will Use this Data should only use it for Practice and <strong>not for Commercial Purposes !</strong>

 ## 💻️ Languages & Concepts Used